aviatesk/EscapeAnalysis.jl/README.md

 [^BackandForth]: Our type inference algorithm in contrast is implemented as a forward analysis,
     because type information usually flows from "definition" to "usage" and it is more natural and effective to propagate such information in a forward way.

+[^Dynamism]: In some cases, however, object fields can't be analyzed precisely.
+    For example, object may escape to somewhere `EscapeAnalysis` can't account for possible memory effects on it, or fields of the objects simply can't be known because of the lack of type information.
+    In such cases `AliasEscapes` property is raised to the topmost element within its own lattice order, and it causes succeeding field analysis to be conservative and escape information imposed on fields of an unanalyzable object to be propagated to the object itself.

 [^JVM05]: _Escape Analysis in the Context of Dynamic Compilation and Deoptimization_.
           Thomas Kotzmann and Hanspeter Mössenböck, 2005, June.